Encoding a topological gauge theory on a ring-shaped Raman-coupled Bose gas: Data Availability

 We now proceed with the standard approach, of which we discuss the main passages.
 First, we drop the prime notation while keeping the analysis in the rotating frame and consider the mean-field approximation to be valid, thus setting $\hat{\Psi}^{(\prime)}(\phi)=\Psi(\phi)\hat{a}_0$, with $\hat{a}_0$ the operator annihilating particle in the condensate state and $\Psi(\phi)$ the condensate wavefunction.
 This way, we obtain a non-linear Schr\"odinger equation for $\Psi$.
 To understand how elementary excitations behave on top of the condensate, we consider the substitution $\Psi\to \psi_{\mathrm{eq}}+\delta\psi$, where $\psi_{\mathrm{eq}}$ is the unperturbed ground state, $\delta\psi$ describes excitations.
 We obtain a set of Schr\"odinger equations in this rotating frame which are further manipulated by considering the \textit{ansatze}

-where $\mu$ is the chemical potential, $n$ the ground-state density, and $u$ ($v$) is the amplitude of the positive (negative) frequency $E$ component of the excitation.
+which assumes a homogeneous ground-state density $n$, and where $\mu$ is the chemical potential and $u$ ($v$) is the amplitude of the positive (negative) frequency $E$ component of the excitation.
 Hamiltonian \eqref{eq:H_cBF_op} is locally translational invariant (although not Galilean invariant) only if one neglects interactions with respect to the kinetic energy, i.e., in the weakly interacting regime which is of our interest.
 Together with working in the regime where the effective scattering length is positive, this allows the choice of the ground state ansatz $\psi_{\mathrm{eq}}$ to be a good representative.
 From this choice, we deduce the chemical potential from the stationary non-linear Schr\"odinger equation under \eqref{eq:psi_eq} as

 The non-linear Schr\"odinger equation for the perturbation can be instead split into two coupled differential equations for the amplitudes $u$ and $v$.
 This set of equations is invariant under translations, so we consider the solutions to have the form